Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 7. Season and contractor availability.
 Trentino contractors hit peak saturation between March and September.
 Signing a contract in March for August handover costs 8-15% more than starting in November.
 Seasonality here is real: on Lake Garda the calmest construction periods are October through February, when contractors have slack and are actively chasing work.

-3 Real Lake Garda Scenarios
+3 Indicative Lake Garda Scenarios

 Scenario 1 — 50 m² apartment, Riva centre, restyling